 • Provide opportunities for students to discuss their ideas – either with the whole class or in smaller groups.

-• Engage the class in defining course expectations, co-creating a project or assessment, and/or identifying means for giving and receiving feedback on student work
+• Engage the class in defining course expectations, co-creating a project or assessment, and/or identifying means for giving and receiving feedback on their work.

 Intentionally Articulate Interest in your Students’ Well-Being

-• Include UGA’s required Mental Health and Wellness Resources syllabus statement in your syllabus, and mention it on the first day of class.
+• Include UGA’s required Well-Being Resources statement in your syllabus, and mention it on the first day of class.

 • Incorporate brief well-being activities into your class (e.g., ask students to close their eyes and take several deep breaths, share moments of gratitude in partners, pause for a stand or stretch break, etc.).

 • In times of collective hardship or loss, acknowledge the situation and commit to moving forward together.
-You can share your own experiences or insight and invite class discussion as you feel comfortable.
+See our resource on Responding to Campus Tragedy for more suggestions on this topic.

 Build Trust through the Instructor-Student Relationship